2 dead in collision at Bean Hollow

-Two people are dead after a vehicle collision on Highway 1 near Bean Hollow Road on Tuesday evening, authorities said.
+Two men died and a woman was airlifted to a hospital after a vehicle collision last week on Highway 1 near Bean Hollow Road on Tuesday evening, authorities said.

-CHP investigators responded to calls of a crash at 6:39 p.m.
+CHP investigators responded to calls of a crash at 6:39 p.m. on Tuesday, May 30.
 They determined that a Subaru heading northbound and a Tesla heading southbound had collided head-on and spun off the highway into a nearby lagoon.
-The Subaru was partially submerged while the Tesla was fully submerged.
+The Subaru was partially submerged while the Tesla became fully submerged.

 (0) comments